barisozmen/build-ai-startup-course/task_optional_custom_domain.md

 1. Visit [Namecheap](https://www.namecheap.com/)
 2. Use the search bar to find an available domain name for your AI application
-3. Select a domain name that is appropriate for your application
+3. Select a domain name that is appropriate for your application (tip: `.xyz` domains are cheaper)
 4. Add the domain to your cart and proceed to checkout
 5. Pay for your domain